 Teagasc, Coolruss, Tinahely, Co.
 Wicklow

-In 2011, a selection of trees from the database was compiled for accessible use online.
+In 2011, a selection of trees from the database was compiled for online access.
 It was a project that consisted of listing over 5,200 specimen trees.
-The result is a dataset that is divided by county, name, species, common name and cultural significance complete with photographs, details and location.
+The result is a dataset divided by county, name, species, common name and cultural significance complete with photographs, details and location.

 lack of funding, it too is presently on hold.